burpgot/Auto-privsec/README.md

-# ZAR Privilege Escalation Helper Tool
+# Privilege Escalation Helper Tool

 This is a beginner-friendly privilege escalation enumeration tool designed for Linux systems.
 It automatically checks for:
 - SUID binaries and matches them against GTFOBins